webix-hub/docs/data/desktop/suggest.md

 **Suggest list and Combo**

 When suggest list is combined with **[combo](desktop/combo.md)** control (editor) its values are automatically filtered according to the letters you have already typed.
-You can either select an option fromt he list or type the text to match any of the options.
+You can either select an option from the list or type the text to match any of the options.
 You cannot ignore the suggest list and enter you own text.

 **Suggest list and Richselect**